os-climate/osc-geo-h3grid-srv/docs/getting-started.md

 ### Running as a Docker Image

 The geo server can be run either directly on your local machine, or as a docker image.
 If running on directly on a local machine, this section can be skipped.

-In order to create a docker image the `DOCKERHUB_USERNAME` environment variable must be set to a valid dockerhub username.
+In order to create a docker image the `DOCKER_USERNAME` environment variable must be set to a valid dockerhub username.

 A Dockerfile is provided for this service.
 A docker image for this service can be creating using the following script, which will create but not publish the image: